Grimcheese/blackboard-duster/README.md

+This is a fork of the Blackboard Duster python app created by Tavlor.
+Pretty much all of the code and documentation was written by him and I have just made some modifications of my own to handle edge cases I encountered while trying to use it.

 # Blackboard Duster
 A scraper script for Blackboard, built with python, selenium, and the requests library.
 It downloads files from your courses, and sorts them neatly into folders.